Autism Affect Motor Skill Development: What Parents Miss

 How the Brain and Body Work Together in Autism

 The brain gives motor ability.
-The brain lets the body know what to do – when to move, balance, the strength to grip.
-There is a possibility of this brain-body message not functioning in children with autism.
+The brain lets the body know what to do – when to move, balance, and the strength to grip.
+There is a possibility that this brain-body message is not functioning in children with autism.

 Notice that this could occur because: